Neill3d/MoPlugs/Projects/shader_GPU_Particles/ReadMe.md

   + add support of transparency modes (old task - sort particles and draw after everything)

 LOG

+26.12.2017
+ + added a support for rotation (simulate snowflakes)

+22.12.2017
+ * added quads primitives (for future 3d rotation support)
+ + make sphere collision scalable (to be able to fit a character body)

 10.12.2017
  * fixed self-collisions